gestalt-config/gestalt/README.md

 |             |                      | objectName         | The specific config file to include.                                                                                                                                                                                                                                                            |

 # String Substitution
-Gestalt supports string substitutions at load time on configuration properties to dynamically modify configurations.
+Gestalt supports string substitutions using `${}` at load time on configuration properties to dynamically modify configurations.

 For example if we have a properties file with a Database connection you don't want to save your usernames and passwords in the properties files.
 Instead, you want to inject the username and passwords as Environment Variables.